GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 -   Do not get the email context in the CLI when order is successfully completed.
         CI video shows POST to checkout/wh, dev shows just checkout/
 -   webp file format does not work on browsers on iPhone6 and lower running iOS 12; all product images are currently in webp format, alt format would need to be created
+-   Varietal sorting in the sorting dropdowns on category views is working in DEV but not on deployed app in Heroku

 #### FIXED
 -   Redirect errors with use of reverse and args: